7 Burning Examples of Trauma Adaptation in Relationships

 “You’re too sensitive.
 Why does everything have to be so intense?”

-Avoidants often grew up with trauma adaptation caused by emotional neglect or environments where vulnerability = weakness.
+Avoidants often grew up witnessing how trauma shows up in relationships caused by emotional neglect or environments where vulnerability = weakness.
 They learned to rely on themselves, and themselves only.

 Their trauma adaptation is to guard their feelings like treasure.
 Getting too close?
 That’s a risk.
 Depending on someone?
 A trap.
 Needing someone?
 A liability.
 So when love starts to feel real…